These three little paradises in Haute-Savoie will make you fall for them

 Ruelle et église d’Yvoire – Photo : Patrick Vieillefond

-A sensory interlude in the Garden of Five Senses
+A sensory pause at the Garden of Five Senses

 Just steps from the ramparts hides a botanical labyrinth where you breathe, touch, taste, and listen to rare essences.
-Between mint-scented paths, bee-humming rose gardens, and mirror pools, it’s a timeless escape that perfectly concludes the visit.
+Between paths scented with peppermint, rose gardens buzzing with bees, and mirror ponds, it’s a timeless escape that perfectly concludes the visit.

-Having just passed through the fortified gate, the senses are overwhelmed: purple wisterias, exuberant rose bushes, blonde stone façades, and the gentle lapping of the nearby lake.
-Every cobbled alley seems deliberately turned toward the silvery water of Lake Geneva, as if to remind that the village’s history flows with it since the 14th century.
+Just past the fortified gate, the senses are overwhelmed: purple wisterias, lush rose bushes, blonde stone facades, lapping of the nearby lake.
+Every cobbled street seems deliberately turned towards the silver waters of Lake Geneva, as if to remind that the village’s history flows with it since the 14th century.

 • The Garden of Five Senses: a true botanical labyrinth where you can touch the softness of foliage, smell chocolate mint, and savor wild strawberries.

-• The northern rampart at sunset: orange light over the Swiss Alps, fishing boats cutting across the lake’s mirror.
+• The northern rampart at sunset: orange light on the Swiss Alps, fishing boats cutting through the lake’s mirror.

-• Pan-fried whitefish fillets: the unmissable local specialty, to be enjoyed on a wooden terrace at water’s edge.
+• Pan-fried whitefish fillets: the must-try local specialty, best enjoyed on a wooden terrace right on the water.

-A lire : The best places to escape the heatwave in Haute-Savoie
+A lire : Spectacular gorges and waterfalls to visit in the off-season in Haute-Savoie

 A local’s little tip

-Settle on the pier before 10 p.m.: in August, the Milky Way reflects in Lake Geneva and the bell tower marks the night with its peaceful chimes.
+Settle on the jetty before 10 p.m.: in August, the Milky Way reflects in Lake Geneva and the bell tower marks the night with its peaceful chime.

 Quick practical guide